It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Methods of Payment

 Lebanon’s Central Bank was established in 1963.
 Lebanon’s Central Bank imposes strict compliance with regulations on banks and financial institutions, and commercial banks, in turn, maintain strict compliance regimes.
 However, the United States designated Jammal Trust Bank in August 2019 as a Specially Designated Global Terrorist for its role in financing Foreign Terrorist Organization Hizballah.
 Foreign banks and branches need the Central Bank’s approval to establish operations in Lebanon.
-Moreover, any shareholder with more than five percent of a bank’s share capital must obtain prior approval from the Central Bank to acquire additional shares in that bank, and must inform the Central Bank when selling shares.
+Moreover, any shareholder with more than five percent of a bank’s share capital must obtain prior approval from the Central Bank to acquire additional shares in that bank and must inform the Central Bank when selling shares.
 In addition, any shareholder needs to obtain prior approval from the Central Bank if he/she wants to become a board member.
 The use of cryptocurrencies is prohibited in Lebanon by the Central Bank.
-The Central Bank announced that it is developing a digital currency that it plans to issue in Lebanese Pounds for domestic use only.
+The Central Bank announced that it is developing a digital currency that it plans to issue for domestic use only.

 Foreign Exchange Controls

-Below is a list of U.S. banks operating in Lebanon:
+U.S. Banks and Local Correspondent Banks: Below is a list of U.S. banks operating in Lebanon:

 Berytus Park, Bloc A, 3rd floor